-- Acheive your goals by planning and slaying them
+- Achieve your goals by planning and slaying them

 - Stop procrastinating and be productive while working from home

 - How to reduce stress while working on goals

-We all have bad habits which takes our mind and energy off from most important task to least important
+We all have bad habits which take our mind and energy off from the most important task to the least important

 To be successful, we all need to work hard, under deadlines and this creates stress.
 To overcome stress, we develop some bad habits.
 Like having something sweet.
-One of my friend is fond of dumplings made of cauliflower and chickpea flour, deep fried in oil.
+One of my friends is fond of dumplings made of cauliflower and chickpea flour, deep-fried in oil.
 She is diabetic, have some extra weight and is advised by doctors to stay away from fried food.

 1. Think about your bad habits

-I always wasted time in these things.
+I always wasted time on these things.
 Even with my syllabus books.
 I was fed up with myself.
-So I started paying attention to it, and whenever I had temptation of reading from back, I had to remind me of the time it will waste and come to the page where I was reading.
+So I started paying attention to it, and whenever I had the temptation of reading from the back, I had to remind me of the time it will waste and come to the page where I was reading.
 Now I am better with my habit.

 2. Ask your friends about your bad habits

 Ask your true friends and they will definitely give you a list.
 Your friends know a lot about yourself.
 And they will give you a true picture of your self.
 Friends know your good as well as bad habits.
-And a true friend always tell you true things.
+And a true friend always tells you true things.

 3. Analyse them for the triggers